 Physical Custody (where the child spends their time)

 Physical custody refers to the amount of time the children spend with each parent.
-There are three different types of physical custody a judge can order:
+There different types of physical custody a judge can order are:

 Joint Physical Custody: This usually means that each parent has the children at least 40% of the time.
 This amounts to at least 146 days per calendar year.
 Parents automatically have joint physical custody rights to a child unless a court orders otherwise, and judges must generally award joint physical custody to both parents unless certain exceptions apply.